balajis/twitter-export/README.md

 However, it has several downsides for users with large follower bases, as it lacks tools for:

-  - distribution: you can't contact all of your followers without permission from Twitter
+  - **distribution**: you can't contact all of your followers without permission from Twitter
-  - customization: you can't customize the experience for your followers or offer them added benefits
+  - **customization**: you can't customize the experience for your followers or offer them added benefits
-  - monetization: you don't make money as a Twitter influencer, and don't get a storefront to sell things
+  - **monetization**: you don't make money as a Twitter influencer, and don't get a storefront to sell things
-  - moderation: you can't maintain a civil tone among your community
+  - **moderation**: you can't maintain a civil tone among your community
-  - information: you don't have individual-level search and analytics on your follower base
+  - **information**: you don't have individual-level search and analytics on your follower base
-  - prioritization: you can't up- or down-regulate what appears in your feed or that of your followers
+  - **prioritization**: you can't up- or down-regulate what appears in your feed or that of your followers
-  - brand management: you don't control your own brand or domain name, as it's twitter.com/example rather than example.com
+  - **brand management**: you don't control your own brand or domain name, as it's twitter.com/example rather than example.com

 For these reasons and more, many people are moving to platforms like [Substack][], [Ghost][], [Locals][], or the like.
 In these platforms,